 I leave it in the oven with the door cracked for ten or fifteen minutes before taking it out.
 Then allow it to come all the way to room temperature before moving it to the refrigerator to chill.

 Because of the pecan pie swirl, the top of this cheesecake isn’t going to be smooth anyway.
 What it lacks in smoothness it more than makes up for in flavor.

 Pecan bourbon balls are a perfect adult treat.
 They take the classic southern flavors and turn them into an easy 4 ingredient no bake treat.

 Honey maple pecan pie has that gooey texture you love with a warm deep flavor that comes from the combination of maple syrup and honey.
-There is no corn syrup to be found in the ingredient list and it tastes amazing.
+Or try condensed milk pecan pie for something a little different with a smooth creamy filling.

 Caramel pecan cheesecake has a layer of rich caramel and pecans above and below the cheesecake layer.
 It is another rich and delicious treat.

 If cake is more your style, try baking a maple pecan layer cake.
 It has a nice layer of maple frosting that ties it all together.